 Instead of regular mashed potatoes, try mashed sweet potatoes for a colorful and nutritious boost.
 Instead of plain buttered noodles, try pasta with a vibrant red tomato sauce.

-Older people with diminished appetites are often overwhelmed by large meals, so serving smaller, more frequent meals and snacks can help them feel less overwhelmed and more able to eat what they need.
+Older people with diminished appetites are often overwhelmed by large meals, so eating smaller, more frequent meals and snacks can be less overwhelming.

 For people with a small appetite, it is important not to fill up on things like coffee, tea, and soft drinks, which can take the place of more nutritious items.